aymendn/dz-mouhami/README.md

 - Find lawyers based on specialization, location, and more.
 - Schedule appointments and explore legal expertise.
 - Rate and review lawyers for a transparent legal community.

+## React Tests:
+You can find test in `./client/tests/e2e/registrationTest.js`